Jade Plant Care Guide Jade Plant (Crassula ovata), also known as the Money Tree or Friendship Tree, is one of the most popular and rewarding succulents to grow. With its thick, glossy leaves and tree-like growth habit, this South African native symbolizes prosperity and good luck while being incredi

 How often should I water my Jade Plant?

-How do I make my Jade Plant flower?
+How do I make my Jade Plant bloom?

-Yes, Jade Plants are mildly toxic to cats and dogs if ingested, potentially causing vomiting and lethargy.
-Keep them out of reach of pets.
+Yes, Jade Plants are mildly toxic to cats and dogs if ingested.
+They can cause vomiting, lethargy, and coordination problems.

 Related Care Information